ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

 author: Lovelli Fuad
 title: "A Super Simple Search Page for Finger Tip-Top"
 description: With some help from Google CSE (Custom Search Engine), we now have a manual search page.
 You can get one too.
-lead: There aren’t that many pages or posts yet on Finger Tip-Top.
+lead: There aren’t that many pages or posts yet on Fingertip-Top.
 So a manual search should be enough to find what you’re looking for.
 permalink: blog/search-page-for-Jekyll-blog
 date: 2019-05-05 05:01 PM
 main-categories: [web]